f3270/rsm-assignment/README.md

 LANGFUSE_SECRET_KEY=sk-lf-your_secret_key
 ```

+To generate Langfuse API Keys, first you must create an account, organization and project on the Langfuse app (http://0.0.0.0:3000/auth/sign-in) after the first build.

 ### Docker Environment Variables

 The `docker-compose.yml` file contains all necessary environment variables for the containerized setup.
 Key variables include: